 Here, no-tillage has outperformed chisel, disk, and moldboard plow tillage, hands down.
-The relatively resilient yield by chisel plow tillage is interesting, given chisel’s low soil carbon status, and negligible 23-yr carbon accumulation rate.
-This seems to contradict the notion, popular among soil health and CSA enthusiasts, that soil carbon is the prime factor, the linchpin if you will, driving terrestrial ecosystem health and productivity.
-The Reidsville tillage plots beseech otherwise: plant productivity is, likely, related to differences in infiltration following precipitation, and the conservation of profile soil moisture via residue cover, i.e. once-living plant mulch.
+The resilient nature of chisel plow tillage is also interesting, given chisel’s low soil carbon status and negligible 23-year carbon accumulation rate.
+This seems to contradict the notion, popular among soil health and CSA enthusiasts, that soil carbon is the prime factor, the linchpin if you will, driving terrestrial ecosystem productivity.
+The Reidsville tillage plots beseech otherwise.
+Productivity metrics like grain yield and total biomass are, likely, related to differences in infiltration following precipitation, and the conservation of profile soil moisture via residue cover, i.e. once-living plant mulch.

 In fact, we monitored profile soil water for several years in the tillage plots, and have measured the percentage residue cover multiple times.
-We found that in-season profile water content, tillage intensity, and residue cover were strongly related to crop productivity.
+We found that in-season profile water content, tillage intensity, and residue cover were strongly related to grain yield and total biomass.
 The high land surface roughness obtained after chisel plowing has helped to concentrate precipitation where it can infiltrate better.
-It’s fair to question, therefore, whether carbon is the prime factor driving agro-productivity in southern Piedmont mineral soils.
-In fact, carbon as a rooting media constituent is not needed at all for plant production (hydro-, aero-, and aquaponic systems certainly stand as proof of concept); rainforests are among the highest in net primary productivity of all terrestrial ecosystems whereas the soil beneath them stores very little carbon.
+It’s fair to question, therefore, whether carbon accumulation is the prime factor driving agro-productivity in southern Piedmont mineral soils under conservation tillage.
+In fact, carbon as a rooting media constituent is not needed at all for plant production (hydro-, aero-, and aquaponic systems certainly stand as proof of concept); rainforests are the highest in net primary productivity of all terrestrial ecosystems whereas the soil beneath them stores very little carbon.
 To my knowledge, there is no “optimal” soil carbon content that has been established, anywhere.
 This should not be taken as dismissing the value of terrestrial soil carbon.
 Soil carbon and infiltration are closely related in many soils.
 However, the facts argue for a more nuanced view of soil carbon than advocated by the soil health and CSA crowd.
 Plants and whole ecosystems are capable of thriving under a wide range of soil carbon levels.

 A final word about corn grain yields in Panel (F) because inevitably someone will point this out: Why are they so low?
 There are two principal reasons.